lunchboxer/spelling-master/src/lib/level3-glossary.md

 particle
 : Extremely tiny piece of matter.
 "Dust particles floated through the air."

+parties
+: Fun gatherings with food, games and friends.
+"I love going to birthday parties!"

 party
 : A social gathering or celebration.
 "Birthday parties are fun."